Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 5. Digital Betrayals Are on the Rise

-Online affairs, sexting, and secret digital lives are becoming more common in therapy rooms—and therapists need to know how to navigate these often hidden but deeply damaging ruptures.
+Online affairs, sexting, and secret digital lives are now more common in therapy rooms, and therapists need to know how to navigate these often hidden but deeply damaging ruptures.

 6. Repair Demands a Precise and Structured Roadmap